 III.
 Policy Implementation

 These charitable gift acceptance policies and guidelines will be used to govern the fundraising activities of HLAA.
-All HLAA board members, board officers, staff, consultants, and volunteers are expected to comply with these policies and guidelines.
+All HLAA Board of Trustee members, Board officers, staff, consultants, and volunteers are expected to comply with these policies and guidelines.

 IV.
 Conflict of Interest